ernohanninen/trajectory_inference_pipeline/README.md

 ```
 cd ..
 ```
 7. Open the pipeline.config file in a text editor.
-See details from the "Update configuration file" -section, how to fill in the pipeline.config file.
+See details from the "Update configuration file" -section, how to update the pipeline.config file.
 ```
 nano pipeline.config
 ```